 The violent crime rate in California is higher than the national average at 451 violent crimes perpetrated per every 100,000 people in the state annually, according to the Public Policy Institute of California.
 A majority of violent crimes occur in residences.
 Consequently, homeowners and others are faced with crime scene cleanup.
 A fundamental question faced in that type of situation is who pays for crime scene cleanup?

-Misconceptions About Who is Responsible for Crime Scene Cleanup
+Misconceptions About Who Is Responsible for Crime Scene Cleanup

 A fairly widespread misconception about crime scene cleanup is that law enforcement or some other governmental agency undertakes this task on behalf of a homeowner as part of their overall area of service.
 This is not true.
-The property owner bears ultimate responsibility for crime scene cleanup.
+The property owner bears the ultimate responsibility for crime scene cleanup.
 In some cases, that responsibility may be shared by a property owner and a tenant, depending on the facts surrounding the crime.

 Overview of Crime Scene Cleanup